dzhadyrassyn/codecrafters-redis-java/streams.md

 Start blocking

 ### 08.06.2025
-Added simple block reading mechanism.
+Result: Added simple block reading mechanism.
 Simple Thread.wait(blockTime) is enough for now

+### 09.06.2025
+Blocking reads without timeout

+First, investigate the requirements

+Result: Added lock mechanism.
+For any block time, the thread is waiting until a notify is called after the add method